mattmaynes2/aria/reports/final/3-Technical/5-Design/04-Database.md

 ##### Attributes {-}

 An attribute is a field of a device that provides information about the current device state.
-A controllable attribute is one such as the colour of a smart lightbulb, where as a non-controllable attribute would be one such as reading from a sensor.
+A controllable attribute is one such as the colour of a smart light bulb, where as a non-controllable attribute would be one such as reading from a sensor.
 Attributes can have multiple parameters associated to them.
-Take a smart lightbulb for example; the attribute would be the colour of the bulb, and the parameters could involve different possible colours such as red, blue, and blue.
+Take a smart light bulb for example; the attribute would be the colour of the bulb, and the parameters could involve different possible colours such as red, blue, and blue.

 ##### Parameters {-}